 - In Darker Than Black, Kirihara's superior always wears gloves.
 Turns out he has prosthetic hands.

-- Mentioned twice in Jojos Bizarre Adventure in relation to a certain antagonist:
+- Mentioned twice in JoJo's Bizarre Adventure: Stardust Crusaders in relation to a certain antagonist:

 - After Polnareff is saved from the flesh bud in his head, he asks Joseph about whether or not he has two right hands.
 Joseph reveals that he just has a prosthetic hand from his adventures.
 He also reveals the antagonist he's looking for here.

 - When the team enter a hotel, they find the manager as a little old lady who bandaged her left hand because of a burn.
-It's really a cover-up and the covered hand is also a right hand, revealing her as also the mother of the man Polnareff was looking ofr and killed before this incident.
+It's really a cover-up and the covered hand is also a right hand, revealing her as Enya, the mother of J. Geil, the man Polnareff was looking for and killed before this incident.

 - DC Comics' Heroic Fantasy hero Claw the Unconquered had a literal demonic hand, hidden under a red glove to reduce its evil influence on him.